 -

-CGA is a team of great designers, but first and foremost we’re architects and know how to build a building!
+We are designers at heart, but first and foremost, architects who understand how buildings come together.
 Ground-up construction allows us to consider siting a building in the landscape and creating artful indoor/outdoor connections, in addition to the interior layout and finishes.

 HOW WE WORK